10 Money Saving Tips (that actually work)

 That means with one quick call every couple years.

-They can easily shop insurance rate for me, cancel my current policies, and switch me to a different insurance company with better pricing.
+The insurance broker can easily shop insurance rates for me, cancel my current policies, and switch me to a different insurance company with better pricing if available.

-I've found it to be so much easier.
+I've found it to be a lot easier.

-Using an insurance broker can save you time and money (google "insurance broker" + "your city" to find several of them).
+Using an insurance broker can save you time and money (google "insurance broker" + "your city" to find them).

 10. The Retirement Short Cut